-If you’re one of the many people who tend to accumulate plaque and tartar easily, regardless of how often you brush and floss, try tartar control type of toothpaste.
+If you’re one of the many people who tend to accumulate plaque and tartar easily, try tartar control type of paste.
 When plaque hardens into tartar, it’s not water soluble so it’s very difficult to remove.
 Tartar control toothpaste contains sodium pyrophosphate, which is water soluble.
 Tartar is attracted to and bonds with sodium pyrophosphate on teeth.
 The tartar can be easily removed because it’s bonded to a water soluble material.
-Generally, toothpastes should include gentle abrasives (magnesium carbonate, dehydrated silica gels, calcium carbonate, hydrated aluminum oxides, phosphate salts), substances that keep the toothpaste from drying out (glycerol, sorbitol, or other “humectants”), and thickeners to give the toothpaste a homogenous appearance and texture (seaweed, mineral colloids, synthetic cellulose, natural gum).

-Most toothpaste contains fluoride, but un-fluoridated toothpaste (sometimes termed “toddler” or “training” toothpaste) does not contain fluoride.
-Children under two years of age often swallow toothpaste and over time, fluoride can build up to cause bright white, horizontal lines on permanent teeth.
+Most of the best toothpastes contain fluoride, but non-fluoridated paste (sometimes termed “toddler” or “training” paste) does not contain fluoride.
+Children under two years of age often swallow paste.
+Over time, fluoride can build up in your child’s body.
+This buildup can cause bright white, horizontal lines on permanent teeth.
 This is called fluorosis.

 Cavity preventing paste:

-Quality pastes should also contain fluoride to help make tooth enamel stronger and more resistant to decay, flavoring agents that do not cause tooth decay (saccharin, for example), and detergents, such as sodium lauryl sarcosinate, to make the toothpaste foamy.
+Quality pastes should also contain fluoride to help make tooth enamel stronger and more resistant to decay.
+It is alright to have flavoring agents that do not cause tooth decay.
+Many pastes have detergents, such as sodium lauryl sulfate, to make the paste foamy.

 Learn more about which types of toothpaste are best for you

-Do you have questions about dental products?
-Visiting the dentist every six months for regular dental exams and cleanings is the best thing you can do for your oral health, but at-home dental hygiene is just as important.
+Do you have questions about getting rid of bad breath?
+Visiting the dentist every six months for regular dental exams and cleanings is the best thing you can do for your oral health.
+At home dental hygiene is just as important.
 Call our office today 847.234.0517.
 Dr. Fondriest and our team serves patients in the North Shore and greater Chicago area.